jecki/ts2python/docs/index.rst

 above) or the ``ReadOnly``-qualifier (Python 3.13 and higher) are only available at higher compatibility levels!
-In order to achieve full conformity with most type-checkers, it is advisable to use compatibility level 3.11 and also add the ``-a toplevel``-switch to always turn anonymous TypeScript-interfaces into top-level classes, rather than locally defined classes.
+In order to achieve full conformity with most type-checkers, it is advisable to use compatibility level 3.11 and also add the ``-a toplevel`` switch to always turn anonymous TypeScript-interfaces into top-level classes, rather than locally defined classes.
 Local classes are not allowed for Python TypedDicts, although they work perfectly well - except that type-checkers like pylance